deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 <form onSubmit={this.handleSubmit}>
 ```

-and we'll write a function to handle the POST request in Javascript.
+and we'll have to write a function to handle the POST request in Javascript.

-add to our constructor:
+Add the following to our constructor:
 `this.handleSubmit = this.handleSubmit.bind(this);`
 and create the function: